jsonMartin/readwise-mirror/README.md

 >[!NOTE]
 >This will not work for authors that are stored in Readwise in the scientific notation (Last, First).
 If you end up having such cases stored in your Readwise library, it is best to manually correct them at the source or in Readwise and sync again to Obsidian.
+>The use of a nunjucks filter instead of a hardcoded parsing or setting was a deliberate choice as this is about *content* of your Readwise library and not functionality of the synchronization.

 ### Limitations